Kódjo Kassé Alphonse

-Kódjo Kassé Alphonse (born 26 May 1993) is an Ivorian professional football player who plays for Taraz in the Kazakhstan Premier League.
+Kódjo Kassé Alphonse (born 26 May 1993) is an Ivorian professional football player who plays for Koeppchen Wormeldange in the Luxembourg Division of Honour.

 Career

 He made his professional debut in the Segunda Liga for Oliveirense on 14 September 2013 in a game against Tondela.

 On 25 February 2019, Kódjo signed for Ararat-Armenia.
 On 16 October, Kódjo left Ararat-Armenia by mutual consent after playing 55 games and scoring 3 goals for the club.

 On 20 February 2021, FC Taraz announced the signing of Kódjo.